The fat gram chart below shows you the calories needed to maintain a certain weight at various fat gram levels. Are you

 -Maybe you should consider counting fat grams instead.

-Studies indicate that it's the amount of fat grams contained in your daily diet, more than just the overall calories taken-in, that can lead to a gain in weight.
+Studies indicate that it's the amount of fat grams contained in your daily diet, more than just the overall calories taken, that can lead to weight gain.

 -Instead of a concentrated effort on calories needed, cholesterol, and your fiber intake, etc.

 Focusing on fat grams may be more productive as a fat loss guide.

 Reducing the number of fat grams in your meals will also instantly lower the amount of cholesterol and calories taken in as well.
-(Most low-fat diet meals are also higher in fiber -another bonus, helps keep you feeling full)
+(Most low-fat diet meals are also higher in fiber, another bonus as it helps keep you feeling full)

 -This goes hand in hand with eating foods rich in complex carbs and high in fiber, and both as we all know are great for optimum health.